instillai/machine-learning-course/docs/source/content/overview/linear_SVM.rst

 The green points are classified as benign.
 The red points are classified as malignant.

 This loads the data from the Scikit-Learn's dataset library.
-You can change the data to whatever you would like just make sure you have, data points and an array of targets to classify those data points.
+You can change the data to whatever you would like.
+Just make sure you have, data points and an array of targets to classify those data points.

 .. code:: python